ourient/cervidaze/src/blog/posts/2025-11-22-sitebreakdown.md

 thank you, u/mcmillhj. after one whole year of manic searching, you have finally saved me from a world of pain.

-preloading your styleswitcher js worked. it FULLY forces the html to retrieve and run the script (and therefore your cached dark mode stylesheet, if saved) ABSOLUTELY before all else.
+preloading my styleswitcher js worked. it FULLY forces the html to retrieve and run the script (and therefore your cached dark mode stylesheet, if saved) ABSOLUTELY before all else.

 god is real.

 <br>

 ### 11ty + zonelots/zonelets (getting around 11ty's file renaming for date-sensitive blogging frameworks)
-i know 11ty already has its own robust tagging system and organizing blog posts by tags is a fairly straightforward process, but i had already gone through the effort of installing zonelots (an offshoot of zonelets) and configuring my precious code to embrace it.
+i know 11ty already has its own robust tagging system and organizing blog posts by tags is a fairly straightforward process, but i had already gone through the effort of installing <a href="https://codeberg.org/cdvr/Zonelots" target="_blank">zonelots</a> (an offshoot of the very popular neocities blogging framework, <a href="https://zonelets.net/" target="_blank">zonelets</a>) and configuring my precious code to embrace it.

-to make your url look cleaner, 11ty has a default setting that renames your rendered html file as an `index.html` inside a folder. this, of course, causes issues for those who have code dependent on retrieving file paths, like that of the very popular neocities blogging framework, zonelets.
+to make your url look cleaner, 11ty has a default setting that renames your rendered html file as an `index.html` inside a folder. this, of course, causes issues for codes dependent on retrieving file paths, like that of zonelets.

 the best thing you can do is edit your `.eleventy.js` to turn off this feature. petrapixels includes this function in <a href="https://petrapixel.neocities.org/coding/eleventy-tutorial#configuration" target="_target">her 11ty tutorial</a>: